Retail Site Selection

 Why census data can distort retail site decisions

-Census-based datasets may miss new malls, suburban growth, or urban infill, creating blind spots for retailers.
+Census-based datasets may miss new malls, suburban growth, or urban infill, creating blind spots for retail site maps or expansion plans.
 Using dated counts risks misplacing investments or overestimating mature markets.

-Population Explorer improves accuracy with annual LandScan and WorldPop updates and Google Places POIs.
+Population Explorer improves accuracy for retail site selectors with annual LandScan and WorldPop updates and Google Places POIs.
 This combination reflects present-day demand and commercial patterns.
 For more, see Census vs LandScan vs WorldPop.

 Benefits of a self-serve workflow

 Consultant reports are costly and slow to refresh.
-A self-serve platform empowers retail development and real estate teams to run scenarios directly.
+A self-serve platform empowers retail site selectors and realtors to run scenarios directly.

 • Cost control - Lower recurring consultant expenses.